-Act 182 establishes a targeted business income tax credit equal to 10% of annual payroll during the term of the financial agreement for a period not to exceed 5 years.
-The credit cannot exceed \$100,000 per year.
-All credits under Act 182 of 2003 are administered by the Department of Economic Development.
+ACA 15-4-2701 et seq. consolidates the current Biotechnology, Economic Development Incentive Act of 1993, Enterprise Zone, Arkansas Economic Development Act of 1995, Economic Investment Credit and Emerging Technology Credits into a comprehensive set of tax credits with new criteria, measuring devices and documentation requirements.
+Elgible businesses which signed a financial incentive agreement with the Department of Economic Development prior to March 3, 2003 may claim an income tax credit equal to 10% of the annual payroll during the term of the financial agreement for a period not to exceed 5 years and the credit cannot exceed \$100,000 per year.
+All credits in the Act will be administered by the Department of Economic Development.